-At the end of the day if Gordon had killed Sam just think of how many people would still be alive today.
+At the end of the day if Gordon had killed Sam, just think of how many people would still be alive today.

 However the best thing about Gordon is his ultimate fate of being turned into a Vampire.
-Its horrible the way that Gordon is completely aware of how evil he has become, yet is completely unable to control his Vampiric urges and ends up turning a young girl into a Vampire and tearing his best friends heart out with his bare hands!
+It’s horrible the way that Gordon is completely aware of how evil he has become, yet is unable to control his Vampiric urges and ends up turning a young girl into a Vampire and tearing his best friends heart out with his bare hands!

 Worse than that however is the way that as a Vampire his soul will be condemned to purgatory forever.
 In Supernatural supernatural creatures souls do not go to either heaven or hell.
 Instead they go to purgatory, which is an endless forest, where they are forced to hunt each other forever.

-Thus Gordon will now be forced to roam those endless woods as the very thing that he hates the most, hunting, killing other monsters and being killed by other monsters only to be reborn again and again for all eternity.
+Gordon therefore will now be forced to roam those endless woods as the very thing that he hates the most, hunting, killing other monsters and being killed by other monsters only to be reborn again and again for all eternity.

 He’ll also no doubt have to face the Vampires he killed as well as his sister again.
 I always loved this aspect of Supernatural lore as it was just so viciously cruel that the people who became monsters were truly damned for all eternity.
-In other works of fiction when someone who is a monster is killed their soul is normally released but here they are condemned to live in a place worse than hell regardless of whether they were a good person or not.
+In other works of fiction when someone who is a monster is killed, their soul is normally released, but here they are condemned to live in a place worse than hell regardless of whether they were a good person or not.

 8/ Rupert Giles (Buffy the Vampire Slayer)

-Okay I know what you are thinking Giles is really more of a book guy than a Vampire hunter, but still he has killed more than his fair share of Vampires over the course of the series.
+Okay I know what you are thinking.
+Giles is really more of a book guy than a Vampire hunter, but still he has killed more than his fair share of Vampires over the course of the series.
 He’s chopped their heads off, burned them, he even killed a Vampire with a twig!